 After students are settled, give them the responsibility of creating a class newsletter to share student learning with parents and families.
 Giving students responsibility like this helps give ownership in their learning and is a great way to break down teacher/student barriers and establish your class as a learning community.

-Rotate the canvas in Wixie to a portrait orientation to start from scratch or open the Newsletter activity in the Templates folder.
+Begin a new Wixie using portrait orientation or open the Newsletter activity in the General folder of the Templates library..

 Print the newsletters for students to take home, simply post a link to the project URL on Wixie, or export as a PDF and share on your classroom web page.